-As stated in section 1, the three first goals set for the entire project were the following:
+As stated in the chapter 1, three first goals set for the entire project were the following ones:

-- 1. To study and develop an integrated and holistic learner-centred digitalised ecosystem framework that will look beyond existing, often siloed, structures - 2.
+- 1. To study and develop an integrated and holistic learner-centered digitalized ecosystem framework that will look beyond existing, often siloed, structures - 2.
 To tailor the functionality of this framework so that it is suitable across Europe - 3.
-To technologically build prototypes4 of this ecosystem
+To technologically build prototypes3 of this ecosystem

-A concrete investment in the work packages 2 and 3 led by Finnish National Agency for Education has been remarkable.
-As shown in section 2.1, a great deal of the project workload (appr.
-42% of the person months) along with the equivalent funds have been allocated to work packages 2 and 3.
-They deal with the framework architecture and prototype development.
-As the framework architecture and the prototypes create a core of the intended project outcomes, the investment was meant to support the effective implementation of the project.
-However, as described in section 2.1.3, some reallocation has been necessary after the Mid-term review due to challenges in the project start.
+A concrete investment to the work packages 2 and 3 led by Finnish National Agency for Education has been remarkable.
+As shown in the chapter 2.1, a great deal of the project workload (appr.
+42 % of the person months) along with the equal funds have been allocated to the work packages 2 and 3.
+They dealed with the framework architecture and a prototype development.
+As the framework architecture and the prototypes create a core of the intended project outcomes, that has been the choice aiming to support the effective implementation of the project.
+However, as described in the chapter x, some reallocation has been necessary after the Mid-term review, due to challenges in the project start.
 One of the recommendations given in the Mid-term review by the European Commission was to resubmit more concrete plans on the prototype development.

-In the light of the evaluation material, both the framework architecture and the prototypes were completed during the project.
-Accordingly, they are both concrete short-term outcomes and carry potential long-term impacts and effects.
+In the light of the evaluation material both the framework architecture and the prototypes were completed during the project.
+However, the evaluation material also shows that the maturity of the completion differs between them.
+Accordingly, they are both concrete short-term outcomes as well as carry potential long-term impacts and effects.